pricardo03/azure-docs.es-es/articles/marketplace/cloud-partner-portal-orig/setup-your-application-in-the-publishing-portal.md

 ### <a name="categories"></a>Categorías

-Seleccione las categorías que son relevantes para la aplicación.
+Seleccione las categorías que sean pertinentes para su aplicación.
 Seleccione un máximo de 3.

 ### <a name="app-type"></a>Tipo de aplicación